CBIIT/fnlcr-bids-hpc/documentation/how_to_run_candle_on_biowulf/README.md

+---
+bigimg: "/img/FNL_ATRF_Pano_4x10.jpg"
-# How to run CANDLE on Biowulf
+title: How to run CANDLE on Biowulf
+---
 ## Step (1): Set up the environment

 For example, assuming your working directory is `/data/smithja/candle-test`, run this on the Biowulf command line: